Video Analysis

 Can not be caused any other propulsion system

 Let's revisit this clear example of spacetime field lensing.
 Once again, the camera remained stationary during this period.
 The drone stays in the same position, yet the foreground and background light converge toward the drone.
-As the drone passes overhead, the field pulls on the environment, which is most evident when observing surfaces with reflective or semi-reflective qualities like blinds.
+As the drone passes directly above the apartment, the front of the field pulls on the environment below and the back pushes on the environment above, which is evident by the movement of the blind's light but not the blinds themself.
+This perfectly matches a spacetime compression zone in the front of the craft, with an expansion zone in the back.

 Star overlaying windowsill